Fire destroys mobile home south of Madras; 5 residents escape; heater likely cause - KTVZ

 Fire destroys mobile home south of Madras; 5 residents escape; heater likely cause

-Dog also got out, but cat died; investigators say portable space heater probable cause
+Dogs also got out, but cats died; investigators say portable space heater probable cause

 MADRAS, Ore.
-(KTVZ) – Four residents and a dog escaped a fire late Wednesday night that destroyed a mobile home south of Madras, but a cat perished in the blaze, likely caused by a portable electric heater, officials said.
+(KTVZ) – Five residents and three dogs escaped a fire late Wednesday night that destroyed a mobile home south of Madras, but the family's five cats perished in the blaze, likely caused by a portable electric heater, officials said.

 Jefferson County Fire District No. 1 crews responded around 11:15 a.m. to the reported structure fire in the 4100 block of Southwest Bear Drive, Captain/Paramedic Kirk Hagman said.

-Note: (Update: Family info; 5 cats lost; fundraiser pages begun)